-- MESA Developer Studio SDK for developing and deploying custom services and adapters. - MESA Developer Studio Skin Editor for customizing the look and feel of the application interface. - Reporting Services a separately-licensed set of plug-ins used to create fact models and reports for Reporting Services.
+- MESA Developer Studio SDK for developing and deploying custom services and adapters. - MESA Developer Studio Skin Editor for customizing the look and feel of the Sterling B2B Integrator interface. - Reporting Services for creating fact models and reports for Reporting Services.